-As the name suggests, Chubu region is located in the center of the main island which composed the most prefectures among other regions.
+As the name suggests, the Chubu region is located in the center of the main island which is composed of the most prefectures among other regions.

 Tokai area is composed of Aichi, Gifu, and Mie prefectures.
 Yet, Mie prefecture is sometimes considered as both region, Kinki area, and Chubu area even it is in Tokai area, Chubu region.